Research

 Working Papers

-Online ratings aim to reduce information asymmetry between buyers and sellers and help buyers make more informed purchase decisions.
+Online ratings aim to reduce information asymmetry between buyers and sellers, assisting buyers in making more informed purchase decisions.
 However, a problem arises if ratings are biased and do not reflect true buyer satisfaction.
-We investigate online ratings for services provided by male and female freelancers using a unique data set from an online freelance platform that elicits both public and private ratings from buyers after completion of a job.
-Public ratings are displayed on the website while private ratings are not shared with either the freelancers or other buyers.
-Using private ratings as a proxy for buyer satisfaction, we find that, conditional on the same private rating, public ratings are higher for male than for female freelancers.
-We propose this is a result of buyers’ gender stereotypes about confrontational behavior of freelancers following a critical review.
+We analyze online ratings for services by male and female freelancers using data from an online freelance platform that elicits both public and private ratings from buyers post job completion.
+Public ratings are displayed on the website, while private ratings remain undisclosed.
+Using private ratings as a proxy for buyer satisfaction, we find that, conditional on the same private rating, public ratings are higher for male freelancers.
+We propose this is a result of buyers' gender stereotypes about confrontational behavior of freelancers following a critical review.
 Buyers are more concerned about a threat of confrontation with male than female freelancers and, thus, give male freelancers a higher public rating.
-We present three supporting pieces of evidence.
-We show that gender disparity in public ratings is most pronounced for buyers from countries with greater gender inequality, for buyers from US states with a lower percentage of women in the labor force, and in service categories with below average female representation.
+We present two supporting pieces of evidence.
+This gender disparity in public ratings is most pronounced for buyers from countries with greater gender inequality and for buyers from US states with a lower percentage of women in the labor force.
 These results matter for freelancers and platforms because systematic differences in evaluation by gender can lead to unfair outcomes for platform participants.

 Influencers with a large social media following often leverage their popularity to promote sponsored content for brands.
 However, it is not clear how consumers respond to sponsored content relative to the influencer’s organic content.
 Using a dataset of 180,404 posts created by 510 Instagram influencers, we examine if consumer engagement differs for sponsored relative to organic posts.
 We identify sponsored posts based on express disclosure as well as based on supervised learning.
 We instrument for a post being sponsored using the timing of the FTC’s warning to influencers regarding lack of sponsorship disclosure and its subsequent tightening of disclosure requirements.
 As a further instrument, we use category-level advertising shocks.
 We show that consumer engagement, measured by the number of likes, is lower with sponsored than with organic content.
 However, conditional on a post being sponsored, we find that advertising disclosure increases engagement.
 We then explore what characterizes successful influencer content, especially, whether practitioners’ focus on authenticity of content is justified.
 We use three measures of authenticity – topic alignment of a post with other content of the influencer, an influencer’s propensity to share brand related content, and the number of times a brand is mentioned in the post.
 We find that authenticity of content mitigates the negative effect of sponsorship on engagement.
 Our findings are relevant for regulators who are concerned about the lack of advertising disclosure in influencer marketing and can inform influencers’ and advertisers’ content creation strategies.